 Boasting both traditional embroidery techniques and creative contemporary ideas, this magazine produced by the Embroiderers' Guild features workshops with top instructors.
 Both current and past issues of Stitch are available in print and digital formats.

 Also published by the Embroiderers' Guild, Embroidery—The Textile Art Magazine shares inspirational ideas and features as well as news of embroidery shows and events.
 Rather than a publication showing how to make embroidered projects and patterns, this is a magazine about embroidery and the artists who stitch it.

 Although Mollie Makes is a magazine showcasing many different crafts, nearly every issue contains embroidery projects or patterns of some kind.
 Its embroidery features are typically created by popular designers or are excerpts from books.
 Either way, they're always enjoyable.

 Homespun is another title that isn't purely focused on embroidery and needlework but still features embroidery on a regular basis.
 Often it has a pattern-of-the-month stitch-a-long, with each design created to be part of a larger embroidered project, such as a quilt.Continue to 5 of 7 below.

 If you enjoy machine embroidery, Creative Machine Embroidery offers a broad range of projects and patterns.
 And even if you prefer to do your stitching by hand, there is still so much inspiration in these pages.

 07 of 07

-British embroidery artist Mary Hickmott started this magazine in 1992 and published over 250 issues.
-New Stitches featured a variety of embroidery styles and techniques in each issue.
+British embroidery artist Mary Hickmott started this magazine in 1992 and has published more than 250 issues.
+New Stitches features a variety of embroidery styles and techniques in each issue.
 Although it is no longer published, used back issues may still be found online, and digital issues are also available for download.